rohanangelo/Rohan_Angelo_finalGame/README.md

 ## Description

-My project is a jetpack joyride game with some modificiations; I am going to add a machine gun jetpack and different obstacles than the original game.
+My project is a jetpack joyride game with some modificiations; I am going to add a fire jetpack and different obstacles than the original game.

 ## Getting Started